POS-CWS/Misc-tools/readme.md

 As the tool ignores file paths and works strictly with file names, different files with identical names are likely to be mis-copied.

 Empty folders will _not_ be recreated in the final copy

+This tool will handle any images that have had their filenames changed with the image date fixer tool; any images renamed using this tool will be recorded in the lists as the original name and will be copied with this tool using their original name, regardless of how the filename appears in the folders when the list is created or where the original file is retreived from when rebuilding a folder.
+Note that the clause to handle this searches for filenames with brackets in them.
+Non-image filenames (or those that don't follow the convention that tool uses) that contain brackets at the end of the filename are likely to have unexpected results from this tool.

+## Image date fixer

+#### Usage

+#### Understanding the output

+#### Troubleshooting

 ## Image sampler